 For about $200 you can get an extremely light jacket.
 What you are paying for is 900 fill down and the vision of simplicity.
-What you don’t get is features.
+What you don't get is features.
 If you are looking for a more versatile, warmer and more durable jacket, look to the MontBell Frost Smoke Parka which is priced similarly.
-Other more versatile option are the Feathered Friends Hyperion, Patagonia Ultralight Down Hoody, the MontBell Mirage Parka, MontBell Frost Smoke Parka and the Mountain Hardwear Hooded Ghost Whisperer.
+Other more versatile options are the Feathered Friends Hyperion, Patagonia Ultralight Down Hoody, the MontBell Mirage Parka, MontBell Frost Smoke Parka, and the Mountain Hardwear Ghost Whisperer Down Hooded.

 — Chris Simrell